Myanmar

 Located in Southeast Asia, Myanmar aims to achieve malaria elimination by 2030 by ensuring equitable and universal access to effective preventive, diagnostic and curative services to its at-risk populations, including those living in hard-to-reach areas (forest-goers, mobile populations and migrants).

-Currently among the countries making up 99% of the Asia Pacific’s malaria burden, Myanmar aims to eliminate malaria by 2030.
+Myanmar is currently among the countries making up 99% of the Asia Pacific’s malaria burden.

 Indigenous cases